Media Queries 2+

 # Examples

-# Introducing media queries using the @import method 3+
+# Introducing media queries using the @import approach 3+

 @import './css_file_name.css' [media type] [and|not|only] [(media feature) ];